MysteryMachine/adventure/README.md

 #### Automated Deployments + Environments

 Now now offers a bunch of good tools for deployments.
 Using Now's easy Github integrations, I can trivially get a branch to deploy and be visible.
-Using Github Jobs, I can run automated testing.
+Using Github CI, I can run automated testing.
 FaunaDB's capabilities in letting me create additional databses trivially allows me to create test environments with ease.

 #### Linting + Typechecking